 Setting the hydraulic power pack and energy supply

 The hydraulic power pack provides pressure and flow rate.
 It must be matched to the connected tool so that performance, temperature, and service life remain within limits; consider matching hydraulic power units for specification alignment.
+Duty cycle, ambient temperature, and cooling capacity must be taken into account.

 Essential parameters

 - Pressure (bar): Set the target value according to the manufacturer’s specification; check safety valves.
 Excessive hydraulic pressure leads to overloading, too little to insufficient performance.
+Where available, set pressure ramp-up gently to protect components.

 - Flow rate (l/min): Adjust delivery so cycle times and cooling are appropriate.
 Too little increases cycle time, too much generates unnecessary heat.
+Verify that the power pack can maintain flow under load without cavitation.

 - Hydraulic fluid quality: Select viscosity according to ambient temperature, ensure cleanliness; document filter condition.
+Air release characteristics and water content influence responsiveness and wear.

 - Hose routing: Kink protection, abrasion protection, sufficient length and pressure rating.
 Connect quick coupling cleanly, tight, and without stress.
+Avoid tight radii and contact with sharp edges.

-Commissioning of concrete demolition shear
+Commissioning of concrete demolition shears

 Inspection and adjustment steps

 - Mechanical check: inspect bolts, bearing points, blades or teeth, jaw play, and end stops; lubricate grease points.
+Check wear indicators where present.

 - Couple hydraulics: connect pressure and return lines correctly; perform a short leakage test at reduced pressure.
+Connect a case drain if required by the tool.

 - Function without load: cycle open/close several times; observe noise, synchronization, end positions; assess temperature rise.
+Verify that any automatic cycles can be interrupted safely.

 - Functional load: perform a test cut on a non-load-bearing structural element; assess cutting force, fracture pattern, jaw guidance, and return behavior.
+Monitor for pressure spikes and unexpected vibration.

 - Fine adjustment: adapt pressure limiting, throttles, or valve settings to cycle times and material.
+Document final settings and compare with target ranges.

 Application-specific notes

 - Building gutting and cutting: precision over feed rate; apply dust suppression, check cut edges.
+Use minimal necessary pressure to avoid microcracks.

 - Special operations: check and document additional equipment (protective enclosure, catch devices).
+Establish exclusion zones with clear signage.

 Borehole and alignment